Julia Trotzki

 2. Ice – More than just cold cubes

-✅ Crushed ice cools faster – perfect for Mojitos or Frozen Cocktails.
+✅ Crushed ice cools faster – perfect for Mojitos or frozen cocktails.

 The right garnish makes a cocktail look 10x better!
 Here are a few simple ideas: